oracle-livelabs/oci/oci-opensearch/conversational-with-rag/conversational-with-rag-demo-stack.md

 - Deploy the Conversational Search Demo application via the Ressource Manager.

-The stack deploys a new VCN (if needed) a new cluster (if needed), the application (in a container inastance), and a load balancer to
+The stack deploys a new VCN (if needed) a new cluster (if needed), the application (in a container inastance), and a load balancer.

 ## Step 1: Prerequisites